Navigating the AI Adoption Ladder

 Leadership at most companies says the impact on your business needs to be 10x.

-By December 2024, your business (and industry) will be experimenting, testing, and deploying AI across all processes.
+This year the leading businesses in your industry were experimenting, testing, and deploying AI across all processes.

 New research by Tray.ai reveals that 9 out of 10 enterprises face challenges integrating AI into their tech stack.